-A copy of our Pupil Premium Grant strategy for 2019 - 2020 can be accessed by clicking here (pdf).
-The Pupil Premium Grant Strategy for 2019 - 2020 is in draft and soon to be published on the website.
+A copy of our Pupil Premium Grant strategy for 2020 - 2021 can be accessed by clicking here (pdf).

 Sport has always had a high profile within our school, however, the funding has helped us to encourage the children to participate in active games with greater skill and accuracy.
 As a result of the grant, we can provide higher quality PE opportunities for all, both in curriculum and out of hour provisions.
 The introduction of the St Michael's tracksuits have had a significant impact... not only do the children enjoy coming to school in their tracksuit, excited because it is 'PE day', but it also maximises the PE time, as no time is wasted getting changed.
 The stimulating playground activities and equipment give the children the opportunity to explore a range of different challenges and disciplines.
 We found that children being part of organised activities, such as dancing, get less involved in negative behaviour.
 Team games and inter-school competitions have encouraged a positive spirit amongst the different age groups.
-Children developed their understanding of sportmanship and resilience.
+Children developed their understanding of team work, sportsmanship and resilience, which are skills that will benefit them throughout their lives.
 They also developed a love for the sport in which they were competing.

 Plans for spending the PE Grant for 2020 - 2021 and the impact of spending last year can be viewed by clicking here (pdf).